sneha24102000/sneha24102000/README.md

 <h3 align="center">A passionate Computer Science Engineer from India</h3>

-- 🌱 Currently studying B.Tech in Computer Science and Engineering from University Of Engineering and Management Kolkata(2018-2022)
+- 🌱 I have done B.Tech in Computer Science and Engineering from University Of Engineering and Management Kolkata(2018-2022)
 - 👯 Work Experience :
      Currently working as Associate Software Engineer @Morgan Stanley Ex- Software Development Engineer Intern @Accolite Digital